wilzbach/docs.asyncy.com/services/README.md

 # Services

-Services are containerized software or API specs to interact with the API of a 3rd party service, database or another piece of software.
+Services are containerized software or API specifications.
+Written in any programming language, services are designed to preform a variety of actions or event-driven behaviors.

-**Services *should* encompass the full domain of it's scope.** For example, the Twitter microservices should be the entire Twitter API, the GitHub microservices should have the REST API, GraphQL, webhook server and login server.
+**Services should encompass the full domain of it's scope.** For example, the Twitter microservice should be the entire Twitter API, the GitHub microservice includes the REST API, GraphQL, webhook server and login server.

 [[toc]]